 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, I may earn a commission.
 See my terms of service for details.

 At no point in history have human beings taken so many snaps.
 Smartphones turn everyday people into amateur photographers, and social media networks are peppered with millions of photos daily.
 Although most individuals don’t monetize their photos, some people do.
 Take Viktor Hanacek, for example.
-In 2013, he created picjumbo, a free stock photo site, and user downloads exceed 6 million.
+In 2013, he created Picjumbo, a free stock photo site with user downloads in the millions.
 Viktor’s website is a passive income stream machine.
 He generates revenue from Google Ads, membership fees, e-commerce, and more.

 In this post, let’s explore the many ways you can make money with photography online.
 As with any business idea, your work ethic and engagement will determine your outcomes.